Boyd Group Income Fund (TSE:BYD) Downgraded by National Bank Financial

-National Bank Financial cut shares of Boyd Group Income Fund (TSE:BYD) from an outperform rating to a sector perform rating in a research report report published on Tuesday morning, Analyst Ratings Network reports.
-They currently have C$230.00 target price on the stock, down from their previous target price of C$235.00.
-National Bank Financial also issued estimates for Boyd Group Income Fund’s FY2020 earnings at $1.69 EPS, FY2021 earnings at $5.12 EPS and FY2022 earnings at $5.76 EPS.
+National Bank Financial cut shares of Boyd Group Income Fund (TSE:BYD) from an outperform rating to a sector perform rating in a research note issued to investors on Monday, BayStreet.CA reports.
+The brokerage currently has C$230.00 price target on the stock, down from their previous price target of C$235.00.

-A number of other analysts have also commented on BYD.
-Cormark lifted their target price on shares of Boyd Group Income Fund from C$215.00 to C$235.00 in a report on Thursday, July 9th.
-Raymond James set a C$240.00 target price on shares of Boyd Group Income Fund and gave the stock a strong-buy rating in a report on Friday, August 28th.
-Two research analysts have rated the stock with a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the company.
-The stock currently has an average rating of Buy and an average target price of C$218.40.
+Several other research analysts also recently commented on BYD.
+TD Securities dropped their price objective on shares of Boyd Group Income Fund from C$245.00 to C$240.00 in a report on Wednesday, October 21st.
+Raymond James set a C$240.00 price objective on shares of Boyd Group Income Fund and gave the company a strong-buy rating in a report on Friday, August 28th.
+Royal Bank of Canada increased their price objective on shares of Boyd Group Income Fund from C$218.00 to C$222.00 and gave the company a sector perform rating in a report on Wednesday, October 21st.
+Finally, Cormark increased their price target on shares of Boyd Group Income Fund from C$215.00 to C$235.00 in a report on Thursday, July 9th.
+Two research analysts have rated the stock with a hold rating, three have given a buy rating and one has given a strong buy rating to the stock.
+The stock currently has a consensus rating of Buy and an average price target of C$218.40.

-Boyd Group Income Fund (TSE:BYD) last released its earnings results on Wednesday, August 12th.
-The company reported C($0.33) EPS for the quarter, topping analysts’ consensus estimates of C($1.29) by C$0.96.
-The business had revenue of C$426.47 million for the quarter, compared to analyst estimates of C$445.95 million.
-Equities analysts forecast that Boyd Group Income Fund will post 5.899037 EPS for the current year.
+Boyd Group Income Fund (TSE:BYD) last released its quarterly earnings data on Wednesday, August 12th.
+The company reported C($0.33) EPS for the quarter, beating the consensus estimate of C($1.29) by C$0.96.
+The company had revenue of C$426.47 million for the quarter, compared to the consensus estimate of C$445.95 million.
+Analysts forecast that Boyd Group Income Fund will post 5.7999998 EPS for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, October 28th.
-Stockholders of record on Wednesday, September 30th will be issued a $0.138 dividend.
-This represents a $0.55 annualized dividend and a dividend yield of 0.28%.
-The ex-dividend date is Tuesday, September 29th.
-Boyd Group Income Fund’s dividend payout ratio (DPR) is 26.11%.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, October 28th.
+Investors of record on Wednesday, September 30th were issued a $0.138 dividend.
+This represents a $0.55 dividend on an annualized basis and a dividend yield of 0.29%.
+The ex-dividend date of this dividend was Tuesday, September 29th.
+Boyd Group Income Fund’s payout ratio is 26.11%.

 Boyd Group Services Inc operates non-franchised collision repair centers in North America.
 The company operates its locations under the Boyd Autobody & Glass and Assured Automotive names in Canada; and Gerber Collision & Glass name in the United States.
 It also operates as a retail auto glass operator under the Gerber Collision & Glass, Glass America, Auto Glass Services, Auto Glass Authority, and Autoglassonly.com names in the United States.